 - A. Statement of purpose.
 It is the purpose of this policy to provide a uniform procedure for advertising for and selecting firms for the award of contracts for professional services. - B. Definitions.
 As used throughout this policy, unless the context otherwise requires, the following terms shall have the following meanings: - 1.
 Firm: Any person, partnership, association or corporation engaged in, and legally authorized to practice in the state, a professional service. - 2.
-Professional services: Any one or more of the following services: architecture, engineering, land surveying, landscape architecture or land appraisal. - 3.
+Professional services: Any one or more of the following services: -architecture, engineering, land surveying, or landscape architecture. -or land appraisal. - 3.
 Auditing Services: Auditing Services are excluded from the requirements of Policy 15.2.B.2. and shall be obtained in accordance with Policy 15.6 Purchases by Formal Competitive Bidding."
 The District shall obtain bids for auditing services at a minimum of every five years. - C. Selection Committee.
-The Ad Hoc Selection Committee responsible for selecting and negotiating with firms for these professional services shall consist of three Directors appointed by the Chairperson and one non-voting staff member appointed by the General Manager, or, as determined by the Chairperson, five Directors appointed by the Chairperson and two non-voting staff members appointed by the General Manager. - D. Request for Services.
+The Ad Hoc Selection Committee responsible for selecting and negotiating with firms for these professional services shall consist of five Directors appointed by the Chairperson. - D. Request for Services.
 Projects that have been determined by the General Manager as requiring professional services shall be advertised at least once in the daily newspaper having the greatest circulation in the District.
-Written requests for professional services (requests for proposals) shall be posted on the District's website and may be sent by Management to known qualified firms.
-Such requests for professional services proposals shall indicate that those firms wishing to participate shall contact the District for a copy of the general scope of the professional services.
-All firms requesting a copy of the general scope of the professional services shall be given, a uniform date by which to reply, and the name of the District staff member to contact for replies to any questions. - E. List of Firms.
-A list of all firms interested in providing professional services shall be developed and maintained by Management.
-Statements of qualifications and past performance data will be required to be filed by interested firms.
-Such statements should include the following:
+Written requests for professional services (requests for proposals) shall be posted on the District's website and may be sent by Management to a known qualified firms.
+Such requests for proposals shall indicate the general scope of the professional services, a uniform date by which to reply, and the name of the District staff member to contact for replies to any questions. - E. Reply by interested firms.
+After the firm has obtained a copy of the general scope of the professional services, then firm shall reply in writing to the General Manager, following the format outlined in the request for proposals (RFP), by the date specified in the request. - F. Method of selection.
+The method of selection of a firm for professional services shall be in accordance with the following estimated fees, as established by the General Manager: